Cantera/cantera-macos-pkg/README.md

 # Cantera macOS Matlab Interface Builder

-This repository runs a Travis CI job to build release installers for the Matlab interface of Cantera.
+This repository runs a GitHub Actions job to build installers for the Matlab interface of Cantera.
 It uses the [Packages](http://s.sudre.free.fr/Software/Packages/about.html) app by Stéphane Sudre to build the installer package for distribution.
 The current version of that app in this repository is 1.2.9.
 The source code for the Packages app is on [GitHub](https://github.com/packagesdev/packages).

-To prepare a new release, change the version number on lines 6, 42, and 50 of `.travis.yml`.
+To make a new release, change the `ref` key for the Cantera checkout action to point to the appropriate branch/tag.
+That should be on line 26 of `.github/workflows/main.yml`.
 Open `cantera-matlab-interface.pkgproj` with the version of Packages from this repository installed locally on your computer and edit all the version numbers.
 Also change the environment name in `support_files/readme.rtf`.
+Make sure not to remove end-of-line spaces in the `readme.rtf` file.

+The workflow creates an artifact for each job that contains the build pkg file.

 ## License for Packages app